Calgary Planning Commission approves the development permit for new Event Centre.

 The Event Centre will solidify Calgary’s place as a major destination for visitors from around the world.
 The Event Centre will be a year-round destination for all Calgarians as a cornerstone of Calgary’s Culture + Entertainment district.

 While the Saddledome has been loved by many since the 1988 Olympics, aging infrastructure, old technology, and accessibility issues have made it more difficult to attract large events.
-The Event Centre will be able to accommodate tours by world-leading performing artists, events and festivals, with improved transit and traffic access to the Victoria Park area.
+The Event Centre will be able to accommodate tours by world-leading performing artists, events and festivals.

 The Event Centre will promote and attract private investment, jobs and economic growth.
 The Event Centre will be located at 12 Avenue and 4 Street S.E. as the gateway into Stampede Park and the new front door of the Culture + Entertainment District.